-In IPv4 (and also IPv6) the most significant bits of the node address are in fact the network address, the remaining bits represent the address of the node within that network.
+In IPv4 (and also IPv6) the most significant bits of a node address (leftmost bits) are in fact the network address or network prefix, the remaining (rightmost) bits represent the address of the node within that network.

-Of course two nodes belong to the same network if the network address bits are exactly the same, also, the remaining bits must be different because each node address must be unique.
+Of course, two nodes belong to the same network if their addresses have the same network prefix, also, the remaining bits must be different because node addresses must be unique.